Humans have many driving forces, both internal and external.

-People will either by supportive of the person in crisis, or not.
+People will either be supportive of the person in crisis or not.

 It can end up in a positive way, or very negatively.

-We cannot operate on only one driving force at a time.
+We cannot operate on only one driving force at a time, a balance is necessary.

-We cannot allow our ambition to focus only on the goal of climbing Mount Everest, and ignore the need for food, oxygen, and safe decisions regarding our equipment and the weather.
+We cannot allow our ambition to focus only on the goal of climbing Mount Everest, and ignore the need for food, oxygen, and safety.

 It is important to realize that no matter what is driving you, and no matter how you are making your decisions, you have to be able to look at yourself in the mirror.

-Some of your decisions will impact others that you love, and you have to be able to live with the consequences of all of your decisions, both good and bad.
+Some decisions will impact others, and you have to live with the consequences of those decisions, both good and bad.